onzag/itemize/docs/tutorials/airbnb/05-request.md

 ![Catbnb Reserve](./images/catbnb-reserve.png)

-You might realise that once you click the button to make a reservation, what occurs is that all the fields get cleared out and the url changes on sight, this is because the reservation was made and as specified with `restoreStateOnSuccess: true` the state was restored to the original state, which was nothing, as a result it clears up.
+You might realise that once you click the button to make a reservation, what occurs is that all the fields get cleared out and the url changes on sight, this is because the reservation was made and as specified with `restoreStateOnSuccess: true` the state was restored to the original state, which was nothing, as a result it clears up; it has not failed despite that seeming to be the case, just that clearing up the fields means they are invalid as that's why they show red, we should have changed location once we changed the url, but since we stick in place, they have no option than show that they are now in an invalid state.

 ## Sending email notifications